HadrienG2/numerical-multiset/README.md

       at.
-Storing a collection of identical values like a general-purpose multiset does is thus pointless in our case, instead we can simply count the number of occurences of each value, leading to a more efficient sparse histogram data structure of the form `Map<Value, NonZeroUsize>`.
+Storing a collection of identical values like a general-purpose multiset does is thus pointless in our case, instead we can simply count the number of occurences of each value, leading to a more efficient sparse histogram data structure of the form `Map<Element, NonZeroUsize>`.
     * Machine numbers all implement the `Copy` trait, which means that we do not need the complexity of the standard library's associative container APIs (with reference accessors and nontrivial use of the `Borrow` trait) and can instead provide simpler and slightly more efficient value-based APIs.

+# How is this useful?

-The intended application domain of this crate is windowed signal processing algorithms where you are receiving an stream of numbers, and for each new input beyond the first few ones you want to answer a question about the last N numbers that you received that would naively require partially or fully sorting them.
+This crate was initially written while implementing windowed signal processing algorithms where one is receiving an stream of numbers, and for each new input beyond the first few ones, one needs to answer a question about the last N numbers that were received, such that the naive algorithm to answer the question involves maintaining a sorted list of previous data points.

-For example, a median filter can be efficiently implemented by maintaining two `NumericalMultiset`, one representing numbers below the current median and one representing numbers above the current median.
+For example, a median filter can be efficiently implemented by maintaining two `NumericalMultiset`s, one representing numbers below the current median and one representing numbers above the current median.
+This is effectively just a sparse variation of the classic dense histogramming algorithm that is commonly used when processing 8-bit grayscale images, but sadly does not scale to higher-resolution input data (>= 32-bit) due to excessive memory usage and poor cache locality.

 ## License